 Over-the-Counter vs. Professional Teeth Whitening

 There are so many over-the-counter whitening products available that many of our patients ask why they should choose a professional teeth whitening treatment.
-While certain whitening products that are available over-the-counter may be able provide satisfactory results for some people, professional teeth whitening treatments usually prove to be significantly more effective.
+While certain whitening products that are available over the counter such as whitening strips and bleaching pens may be able to provide satisfactory results for some people, professional teeth whitening treatments usually prove to be significantly more effective.
 Consisting of the highest-quality bleaching formulas available, these advanced whitening methods can be customized to make your teeth several shades lighter, often helping you achieve a brilliant, beautiful smile in much less time than over-the-counter alternatives.
 Professional teeth whitening treatments are also the safest way to whiten your teeth, since each treatment is designed and overseen by our dentists.
 Patients who experience gum or tooth sensitivity may find that professional teeth whitening treatments cause less irritation due to the ability of our dentists to control the strength of the whitening formulas.
 In addition, professional-grade whitening gels may contain ingredients such as potassium nitrate or fluoride, which can further reduce sensitivity.

 Is Teeth Whitening Safe?